 - For some applications, the high radiation resistance of pure fused silica is relevant.

 - The high phonon energies (resulting from the light elements Si and O) lead to strong non-radiative transitions of integrated rare earth ions, which is beneficial in some cases but excludes the use of fused silica in other cases.

 Fabrication of Fused Silica

 Fused silica can made by melting some solid form of silica and cooling the melt sufficiently fast to avoid crystallization.
 A quite high temperature around 1650 to 1700 °C is needed – far above the glass transition temperature of many common optical glasses.
 The required heat can be provided by an electrically heated furnace or by a flame (Verneuille process) obtained with some combustion gas mixed with pure oxygen.
-Contamination with unwanted impurities, which is particularly likely due to the high temperature, should be minimized with a suitable choice of materials, e.g. for crucibles.
+For obtaining high quality material as needed in optics, contamination with unwanted impurities, which is particularly likely due to the high temperature, should be minimized with a suitable choice of materials, e.g. for crucibles.